unni-krishnan-95/copy/_posts/2016-09-26-over-the-wire-natas3.md

 <a href="/images/natas19-3.PNG"><img src="/images/natas19-3.PNG"></a>

 Okay...
-Everything changed, except for 2 bits - __2d__ didn't change.
+Everything changed, except for 2 bits - __2d__ - which didn't change.
 So we can assume that this character will appear in all cookies.

 After doing some research I figured out that __2d__ is `-` in [hex](http://www.rapidtables.com/convert/number/hex-to-ascii.htm).
 So, that means that our cookies are in hexadecimal format.
 Let's go ahead and highlight that cookie, right-click it, and send it to decoder.